 Githead are Colin Newman (of Wire), Malka Spigel and Max Franken (of Minimal Compact), and Robin Rimbaud (Scanner).
-But who they are is far less important than what they are: a band, rather than just a collaboration of individuals.
+But who they are is far less important than what they are: a band, rather than just a collaboration between individuals, each with their own highly regarded creative résumé.

-The band started in 2004, initially to play as a one-off at the Swim record label's 10th anniversary event at the ICA.
-It soon became obvious that there was a natural and rare chemistry that could enable real organic development over time.
+Githead formed in 2004, for what was initially intended as a one-off performance at the Swim record label's ICA-hosted 10th anniversary event.
+Over the course of preparations for the gig, though, it quickly became obvious to all involved that there was a natural and rare chemistry between them, one that held the potential for significant organic development.

 Watch this space.